 The MA programs conducted at our Department offer prospective students an opportunity to study the structure of different languages in depth as well as the role of language in society.
 Students learn about the specific properties of language at all levels of linguistic structure, such as the sounds of language (Phonetics and Phonology), morphemes and words (Morphology), phrases and sentences (Syntax), and meaning (Semantics).
 In addition, numerous elective courses enable the students to gain an insight into the relation between language and mind (Cognitive Linguistics), language acquisition and multilingualism (Psycholinguistics), language variability and change in a societal and geographic context (Sociolinguistics, Linguistic Geography), the relation between language, identity and culture (Linguistic Anthropology, Language and Identity), the role of language in the learning and teaching processes (Educational Linguistics), language in use, or how meaning is shaped by context (Pragmatics) and numerous other areas.
 Students are given an opportunity to spend the third or fourth semester at a university abroad by participating in a mobility program (Erasmus+, CEEPUS, etc.).

-The Department currently employs one associate professor, two assistant professors and one Post-doc.
+The Department currently employs one full professor, one associate professor, two assistant professors and one teaching assistant.
 Staff members also participate in the "Humanities" PhD Program of the University of Zadar as supervisors at the specialist programs Philology and Ethnology and Anthropology.